r-Larch/multi-deploy/README.md

 ## How it works

 - Traefik runs globally from `/opt/multi-deploy/traefik` on a shared Docker network named `web`
-- Each app defines Traefik labels (via the generated override) so Traefik can route traffic by hostnames
+- Each app stack is defined by a single compose file at `/opt/multi-deploy/projects/<name>/compose.yml`
+  - This file includes the app repo compose (e.g., `code/compose.yml`) and the local `compose.server.yml`
 - The systemd service `multi-deploy@<name>.service` reads `/opt/multi-deploy/projects/<name>/project.env` and calls `bin/watch-and-deploy.sh`
 - The timer `multi-deploy@<name>.timer` runs the service every minute